 In the Callback application, tabs, dialogs, and panels display based on your role permissions.
 If you cannot view a feature, use the Platform Administration application to check your access group.

 - Callback: Displays the list of callbacks.
 In some scenarios, you might need to create or monitor a callback request, or even cancel a set of callbacks.
 Callback Monitor is the minimum role required to access the Callback tab.
 To modify callback records, you require the Callback Administrator or Callback Supervisor role.

 - Tools: You must be a member of the Callback Administrator, Callback Supervisor, or Callback Developer role to access the Tools tab.
 The Tools tab offers additional views and tools to assist with callback management, configuration, and troubleshooting.
 For example, you can search for a specific interaction within the callback records or force a refresh of tenant configuration data.

 Getting Started with Genesys Callback

-The Callback application is supported in only Firefox and Chrome browsers.
+The Callback application is supported in the following browsers:

 Before you start working with the Callback application, you need to configure your callback scenario.
 You can review the supported callback scenarios on the Callback Scenarios page.
 In addition, you must provision Designer applications for Callback and configure the callback service.
 This section provides information about where to start.